hwchase17/langchain-hub/prompts/hello-world/README.md

 Basic prompt designed to be use as a test case, will just instruct the LLM to say "Hello World".

+## Inputs

+This prompt doesn't have any inputs.

 ## Usage

 Below is a code snippet for how to use the prompt.